gran-software-solutions/rest-api-guidelines/docs/web-apis-fundamentals.md

 Big companies like Google advocate that you should not do versioning of your APIs.
 This implies that it will be hard to fix bad API design decisions in the future.
 It's important to think hard when designing an initial API version.

-### Design for simplicity, intuitiveness and consistency
+### Design for simplicity, intuitiveness, flexibility and consistency

 Your APIs have to be **consistent**.
 If you offer a similar resource in two different APIs, it should have the same logic, structure and naming conventions.
 This makes it easier for clients to use your APIs, and learn new ones.